VincieSlytherin/FUTURO/README.md

 - model downloads are allowed from the Settings page even if `.env` currently has `OLLAMA_ENABLED=false`
 - after a model finishes downloading, enable Ollama in the Settings page or `.env` if you want Futuro to actively use it
 - large models like `qwen2.5:32b` may take a long time and require substantial RAM and disk space

+## Memory and story bank behavior

+Futuro stores long-term memory in Markdown under `backend/data/memory`.

+Important memory files include:

+- `L0_identity.md`
+- `resume_versions.md`
+- `stories_bank.md`

+Current behavior:

+- chat can update memory after a response when Futuro detects durable user information
+- pasted resume content is saved into resume memory instead of only staying in chat history
+- BQ and story conversations can be saved into `stories_bank.md`
+- story entries can include structured STAR details, not just titles or one-line summaries

+For the best results when building the story bank, give Futuro the real story details:

+- situation
+- task
+- action
+- result
+- metrics or concrete outcomes

+If you only give a one-line summary, Futuro can save the skeleton, but it cannot invent the missing specifics for you.

 ## Start the app